golangconf/gophers-and-dragons/manual.md

 ## Known issues and limitations

 * If your tactic panics, you won't get a stack trace
-* If [yaegi](https://github.com/traefik/yaegi) fails to parse/compile/run your code, you'll have to change it even if it's a valid Go code
+* If [yaegi](https://github.com/traefik/yaegi) fails to compile or run your code, you'll have to change it even if it's a valid Go code